nathanielgraham/Mojo-Poker/README.md

 - [ ] Add firewall for DDOS protection
 - [ ] Anything else?

 See [Mojolicious::Guides::Cookbook](https://metacpan.org/pod/distribution/Mojolicious/lib/Mojolicious/Guides/Cookbook.pod).
 You can also contact me directly if you need additional support.
-Email ngraham@cpan.org

 ## Contact
 Questions and bug reports to ngraham@cpan.org